LOsioChico/nest-js-study/README.md

 ### Validators & Pipes

 **Custom Validator (IsUniqueEmail)** - Custom async validator constraint that checks if an email is unique.
 Demonstrates how to create custom validation logic using `class-validator`.
+**Parse Positive Int Pipe** - Pipe that parses a string to a positive integer.
+Demonstrates how to create a custom pipe using `@nestjs/common`.

 ## 🚀 Quick Start